 Habitat for Humanity of Champaign County

-- Charles Blatti
+- Charles Blatti - Secretary

 - Charles Blatti is a research scientist at the National Center for Supercomputing Applications who designs tools and methods for exploring genomics data in human health.
 He became involved with Habitat for Humanity of Champaign County as a member of the student chapter during his undergraduate, masters, and PhD studies at UIUC.
 He now serves as the staff advisor to the student board and as a member of the CUHabitat Construction Committee.
 He believes in Habitat’s mission to provide families with the beneficial and stabilizing opportunity of homeownership while bringing neighbors together to build a stronger community.